-• Possession-The possession, use, sale, manufacture, distribution, dispensation or purchase of unauthorized or illegal drugs or substances, or the abuse or misuse of legal drugs or alcohol on Company premises, while on Company business or during working hours, is prohibited.
+Possession-The possession, use, sale, manufacture, distribution, dispensation or purchase of unauthorized or illegal drugs or substances, or the abuse or misuse of legal drugs or alcohol on Company premises, while on Company business or during working hours, is prohibited.

-- Intoxication-Any of us under the influence of drugs or alcohol while on Company premises, while on Company business or during working hours is subject to disciplinary action, including termination. - Actions-Unlawful actions which discredit the Company involving illegal drugs, controlled substances or alcohol during non-working hours are grounds for disciplinary examination provided by the Company, including pre-employment, executive and work-related physical examinations.
-We may be notified by management that periodic or mandatory random testing for drug use will be conducted.
-Confirmed positive test results are grounds for disciplinary action, including termination, or for denial of employment.
+Intoxication-Any of us under the influence of drugs or alcohol while on Company premises, while on Company business or during working hours is subject to disciplinary action, including termination.

-Drug Testing-A medical screen for drugs may be included as a condition of employment in any physical
+Actions-Unlawful actions which discredit the Company involving illegal drugs, controlled substances or alcohol during non-working hours are grounds for disciplinary action, including termination.

-Substance abuse problem?
+Drug Testing-A medical screen for drugs may be included as a condition of employment in any physical examination provided by the Company, including preemployment, executive and work-related Substance abuse problem?
 Geospace wants to help you.
 Call your employee assistance consultant at 1-800-386-7055.